mapillary/mapillary_tools/README.md

     --video_sample_interval 0.5
 ```

-Sample BlackVue videos in directory `path/to/videos/` at a sampling rate 0.2 seconds, i.e. 5 frames every second and
+**BlackVue videos**: Sample BlackVue videos in directory `path/to/videos/` at a sampling rate 0.2 seconds, i.e. 5 frames
-process resulting video frames for user `mapillary_user`, reading geotag data from the BlackVue videos
+every second and process resulting video frames for user `mapillary_user`, reading geotag data from the BlackVue videos
 in `path/to/videos/` and specifying camera make and model.

 ```shell